microsoft/pxt/docs/writing-docs/tutorials/control-options.md

 ### Explicit hints

-If you want the hints to display by default when each step is encountered, specify **explicitHints** in the metadata at the top of the tutorial page.
+If you want the hints to display by default when each step is encountered, specify **@explicitHints** in the metadata at the top of the tutorial page.
 The default is ``false`` making hints hidden but available for each step.

 ```
 ### @explicitHints true